All Episodes

 I hate to say it that way, folks, because as you know, I am not obsessed with a massive ego.

-But the um it's it's unmistakable.
+But it's unmistakable.

-This guy, this guy is I I I wonder who he thinks he's going to fool.
+I wonder who he thinks he's going to fool.

-Um the uh Federalist Society gave him standing goes.
+The Federalist Society gave him standing o's.

-Okay, two big hours of open line Friday are in the can, soon to be on the way to our secret location museum, warehouse, where all EIB artifacts are kept for eventual housing in the Limbaugh Broadcast Museum.
+Okay, two big hours of Open Line Friday are in the can, soon to be on the way to our secret location museum warehouse, where all EIB artifacts are kept for eventual housing in the Limbaugh Broadcast Museum.